GabrielaOliveirabpt/GabrielaOliveirabpt.github.io/README.md

 ## Credits

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- Am I responsive for providing the responsive website [Am I Responsive](http://ami.responsivedesign.is/)
+- The responsive devices image was taken from the website [Am I Responsive](http://ami.responsivedesign.is/)